matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ### Pre-deployed contracts

 Some of the contracts need to be predeployed at the genesis, but they do not need the kernel space rights.
-To give them minimal permissiones, we predeploy them at consequtive addressess that start right at the `2^16`.
+To give them minimal permissiones, we predeploy them at consecutive addresses that start right at the `2^16`.
 These will be described in the following sections.

 ## zkEVM internals